 We would do well to work on changing the only heart to which we can affect change when we surrender our heart to the Spirit of Holiness.

-A softening of our heart toward the other and avoiding expectations are by far the preferred solutions to marriage difficulties, but where that is not a consideration, or if aggression or abuse is involved, a properly executed divorce is in harmony with scripture.
+Softening our heart toward the other and avoiding expectations are the preferred solutions to marriage difficulties.
+Still, where that is not a consideration, or if aggression or abuse is involved, a properly executed divorce is in harmony with scripture.

-Separation is not a divorce, and as such, even dating a separated individual is dating a married individual, and this equates to marital unfaithfulness.
+Separation is not a divorce, and as such, dating a separated individual is dating a married individual, which equates to marital unfaithfulness.
 Divorce without both the separation and a certificate of divorce is not divorce.
 Never confuse what the world, the legal system, or the church allows with what God requires.
 God does not compromise.

 Biblical divorce is permitted for reasons of marital unfaithfulness, and Biblical remarriage is permitted when the divorce process is properly followed—a certificate of divorce and separation.
 To teach that divorce is only permitted where adultery is confirmed violates Jesus' warning on changing or nullifying scripture.